 - The Slender Man is tall, slender, wears a dark business suit, and is generally used for the purpose of horror.
 Anything else is fair game.
 Even his most identifying feature (his facelessness) varies between "doesn't exist" and "just doesn't show up on camera."

 - Megatron.
 For any kind of villain you've ever seen, there's a Megatron for that.
-He's been a brute, a brilliant manipulator and chessmaster, a one-bot army and far-thinking master planner, an energy vampire, and an extremely 80s cartoon villain with a high-pitched voice and schemes like "I know how we can get more energy!
+He's been a brute, a brilliant manipulator and chessmaster, a one-bot army and far-thinking master planner, an energy vampire, a fallen hero struggling his way through a redemption arc, and an extremely 80s cartoon villain with a high-pitched voice and schemes like "I know how we can get more energy!
 Let's build this giant cannon to knock the Moon out of orbit, build a device to control the tides in the Moon's absence, and then use all that power to flood a canyon that contains a hydroelectric generator that we built."
-He's also tried Omnicidal Maniac on for size once (in Transformers Cybertron, his true plan proves to be to use the black hole to eradicate the whole universe, then rebuild it in his image.
+He's also tried Omnicidal Maniac on for size once (in Transformers: Cybertron, his true plan proves to be to use the black hole to eradicate the whole universe, then rebuild it in his image).
 He is always The Determinator, though.

 - Starscream is always going to try and screw Megatron over, but why?
 Does he just want power for himself?
 Does he want the best for the Decepticons and honestly believe it's not Megs?
 Is he right about that?
 Was he loyal until Megs screwed him?
 Does he stay with the 'cons, or does he become a third faction?
 When he does get some power, is he any good at using it?